mawenlong2016/CAFU/tutorial/User_manual.md

 ### EXPRESSION PROFILES OF ASSEMBLED TRANSCRIPTS
 - **Analyze Condition Specificity**

   This function identifies a set of transcripts highly expressed under different conditions.
-The condition specificity of a transcript for condition type T is defined using the formula described in (Ma et al., 2014).
+The condition specificity of a transcript is defined using the formula described in (Ma *et al*., 2014).

   Here, we use the test data ```assembled_transcript_expression, RNA-Seq_sample_information``` in the folder ```/your directory/CAFU/test_data/others/``` to show its usage (see figure below).